The Diploma of Community Services Coordination (CHC52212) is made up of 14 units: 7 core units and 7 elective units.

 Modern learning is all about accessing the best courses and managing your study to fit in with your busy lifestyle.
 This means that you can study virtually anywhere in Australia.
 We can provide course materials to Sydney (NSW), Canberra (ACT), Melbourne (Victoria), Perth (WA), Adelaide (SA), Brisbane (QLD), Hobart (TAS) and Darwin (NT) and anywhere in between.
 A small postage fee applies when we send you your course materials.

 This course prepares you to perform selected tasks required by the occupations listed below.
 You will complete a range of assessments that prove whether you are ‘competent’ or ‘not yet competent’ to perform these tasks.
 The Diploma of Community Services Coordination (CHC52212) has been designed to ensure that you have the skills, knowledge and attitudes required to ‘do the job’ well.

 Assessment methods may include:

-National College Australia recognises the skills and knowledge gained through previous studies and/or work experience.
+Previous studies and/or work experience will be recognised by the College for course credit.
 Options for recognition will be offered as part of the enrolment process.

 Some of the roles this community services coordination training will qualify you for: